RAF Harrington: Current use

 With the deactivation of the Thor missiles, Harrington was returned to agriculture.
 Almost all of the concreted areas of the airfield were removed for hardcore.
 Today, with the exception of some single-tracked agricultural roads that outline the former perimeter track, there is very little left of Harrington airfield, although the three Thor Missile launch pads are still clearly visible.

 Carpetbagger Aviation Museum

 Founded in 1993, the Carpetbagger Aviation Museum is dedicated to the history of RAF Harrington and the 801st Bombardment Group (Provisional).
 Other displays include the secret work of the Special Operations Executive at RAF Tempsford, the Cold War use of Thor missiles at RAF Harrington, and the Royal Observer Corps.

 The museum also includes the Northants Aviation Society Museum, which features remains of recovered World War II aircraft, life on the home front, military equipment and memorabilia.

 Also on the site of the museum is the local Kettering and District Amateur Radio Society callsign G5KN and GB2HAM.

 Wind park

-As of late, Vattenfall United Kingdom is considering building a wind park at this airfield, consisting of seven two-megawatt turbines, in total producing 14 megawatts.
+During 2010 Nuon now known as Vattenfall United Kingdom was considering building a wind park at this airfield, consisting of seven two-megawatt turbines, in total producing 14 megawatts.
+However permission was denied due to the significance of the sites Cold War history.